 1.4.14: During each successive form of hierarchical class society, we observe the coexistence of multiple classes.
 However, we can identify a dominant class antagonism corresponding to each system of social production.
 The first class societies of antiquity were based on systems of slavery, in which a ruling class of slaveowners oppressed and exploited a class of slaves.
 The slave class of antiquity were largely composed of prisoners of war and debtors, and were subjected to a totalizing system of exploitation and oppression.
 Throughout the period of ancient slavery there were innumerable slave insurrections, such as the immortalized uprising of Spartacus against Rome.
 With the crises and decline of ancient empires, slave-based systems of class exploitation eventually gave rise to feudalism.
 While slave systems persisted in many parts of the world in various forms, and feudalism preserved elements of slavery, the dominant class antagonism of feudalism was defined by the social relation of serfdom.
 Under feudalism, a ruling class of landlords oppressed and exploited a class of peasants.
 The landlords would collect rent from the peasantry in the form of labor rent (in which the peasants were forced to work for a set period of time, as seen with the corvée and encomienda systems), rent in kind (in which the peasants had to give directly a quantity of agricultural products to the landlord), and money rent (in which the peasants had to pay the landlord a quantity of money equivalent to the product that would be otherwise extracted via rent in kind).
 The systemic crises and class struggles of feudalism ultimately gave rise to capitalism.
 Like its feudal predecessor, capitalism preserved and reconfigured earlier forms of class exploitation, including the establishment of a racialized system of global slavery based on the kidnapping and super-exploitation of African peoples, and a range of feudal and semi-feudal relations throughout the colonial and settler-colonial peripheries in which peasants continued to generate an agricultural surplus for both landed estates and cities.
 However, the locus of class exploitation under the social domination of capital is found in the wage relation.
 By untethering masses of peasants from the social relations of feudalism, capital creates a class of "free" workers: free to sell their labor power to the profit-seeking capitalist, or starve.
 In combination with the means of social production owned by the capitalist, these workers produce commodities for sale on the world-market.
-While not all members of the working class succeed in obtaining waged employment—and capitalist-imperialism relies upon various forms of unwaged labor to reproduce itself—the working class as a whole must relate to the wage as the primary means of satisfying their subsistence needs, given their disposession from all autonomous means of social production and reproduction.
+While not all members of the working class succeed in obtaining waged employment—indeed, capitalist-imperialism both generates a pauperized reserve army of labor to keep wages low and relies upon various forms of unwaged labor to reproduce itself—the working class as a whole must relate to the wage as the primary means of satisfying their subsistence needs, given their disposession from all autonomous means of social production and reproduction.

 1.4.15: In the context of contemporary capitalist-imperialism, we observe an important contradiction.
 On the one hand, global increasees in literacy and access to education, the overall development of humanity's scientific and technical capacities, and the rise of popular revolutionary movements among the workers and oppressed peoples of the world, all combine to generate the potential for building a social system premised upon the rational, ecological, and democratic planning and coordination of social production and reproduction.
 Such a society could be capable of providing communal abundance for all through the direct satisfaction of human needs, the development of human capacities, and the sustainable stewardship of our environment.
 On the other hand, the hierarchical division of society into classes and social groups, private property, the profit motive, alienation of workers from social decision making, and control of state power by the imperialist bourgeoisie actively inhibit further social progress for humanity.
 Thus this potential cannot be realized without the revolutionary overthrow and abolition of capitalist-imperialism by a revolutionary people's movement, led by an alliance of the working class and all oppressed social groups.